scolex/genereic_zebra/README.md

 Solving
 -------

-Solver is loading rules from rules list and translate them into constrains and these are processed by Prolog.
+Solver is loading rules from the rules list and translate them into constrains and these are processed by Prolog.